 Starting out as a research biologist, Susi left the laboratory 35 years ago to work in film and television.
 She specialised in education and international development, working in production, direction, writing, camerawork and editing.
 Training and mentoring was often part of productions, and sometimes a job in itself.
 Coming back to her roots as a scientist, she’s now working on art/science exhibition work and as a Carbon Literacy Trainer.

 Susi spent 12 years making educational programmes for Channel 4 Schools, then 5 more making programmes for ‘Teachers’ TV’.
 These jobs interleaved with projects such as BBC documentaries in Nepal and Pakistan, Channel 5 children’s programmes in India and Jordan, public information films for people in Papua New Guinea and Kenya, helping teenagers make films in the Arctic, website films with British Universities and training videos for the FAO.

-Susi often works alongside her photographer husband Crispin Hughes – primarily on creative projects for art galleries, but they’ve worked alongside each other and/or directly collaborated on development and training projects.
+Susi often works alongside her photographer husband Crispin Hughes – primarily on creative projects for art galleries, but they’ve also on development and training projects.
 They’ve worked together in UK but also Nepal, Kenya, Ethiopia, Romania and India.